mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 Note that checking `if (RecipeGroup.recipeGroupIDs.ContainsKey(...))` is not *necessary*, but it will prevent errors if some other mod completely removes that recipe group for one reason or another.
 This can also be used for [cross-mod compatibility](https://github.com/tModLoader/tModLoader/wiki/Expert-Cross-Mod-Content).

 # Custom Conditions
+// TODO

 # Custom Recipe Craft Behavior
+// TODO

+# Shimmer Decrafting
+By default, the first recipe that results in an item will be the recipe used to decraft that item.
+This behavior can be customized with conditions.
+The comments and examples in [ShimmerShowcase.cs](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Content/Items/ShimmerShowcase.cs) teach how to customize to shimmer decrafting feature.

 # Custom Item Consumption
 Recipes don't always consume all the items used as ingredients.
 For example, all recipes that use `TileID.Bottles` as a crafting station will be subject to the [Alchemy Table effect](https://terraria.wiki.gg/wiki/Alchemy_Table).
 All ingredients have a 1/3rd chance to not be consumed.
 Note that the modder still needs the full amount of ingredients to craft the item, they just might not be consumed.